 County Durham Young Carers Charter

-Family Action - The Bridge Young Carers Service have developed the 'High 5 to Health Principles' for their work with young carers to help keep them safe and healthy.
+Family Action: The Bridge Young Carers Services have developed the 'High 5 to Health Principles' for their work with young carers to help keep them safe and healthy.
 The County Durham Young Carers Charter helps support young carers to achieve these goals.

 The High 5 to Health Principles are:

 - be you!

 The aim is to get as many organisations, schools and colleges across County Durham to sign up to the Young Carers Charter, ensuring there is 'no wrong door' for young carers to ask for support.

 About the Young Carers Charter

 By working with organisations, schools, colleges and adult services, the Young Carers Charter can increase the support and services for young carers across County Durham.